jayjay0317/Hands-On-ML-Study/Chapter_05/README.md

   - First it traverses the tree to find the leaf node for this instance, and then it returns the proportion of instances of class k among the training instances that would also reach this leaf node.

+- How CART algorithm splits the training set into two subsets:
+  - using a single feature k and a threshold tk
+  - searches for the pair (k, tk) that produces the purest subsets, weighted by their size -> A child node can have higher impurity than the parent node, but the weighted impurity of the two child nodes is lower than that of the parent node.

+-  the CART algorithm is a greedy algorithm:  it greedily searches for an optimum split at the top level, then repeats the process at each subsequent level.
+    - does not check whether the split will lead to the lowest possible impurity several levels down.
+    - often produces a solution that’s reasonably good but not guaranteed to be optimal.
+    - what about ensemble algorithms like randomforest? is it a greedy algorithm?